EduardoGit-1/job-scraper/README.md

 # Job Scrapper

 This repo contains all the code developed to scrape jobs at well known websites such as [Indeed](https://www.indeed.com/) and [LinkedIn](https://linkedin.com/) using [Selenium](https://www.selenium.dev/).
-At the current stage, only the Indeed bot was developed.
+At the current stage, only the Indeed bot was implemented.

 ## Installation
 In order to run this project you'll need to have ```Python >= 3.10``` installed.